llvm/torch-mlir/docs/adding_abstract_interpretation_functions.md

    functions should be added upstream following the example of [this PR](https://github.com/pytorch/pytorch/pull/76889), though it can be useful to iterate locally in `abstract_interp_lib_gen.py` first.

+   Similarly, dtype functions should ideally just be a call to the helper `promote_dtypes` defined in `library_generator.py`.
+However, some ops will require some extra logic to calculate the right result types.
+While dtypes are expressed as `int`s in the arguments of the dtype function, using PyTorch dtypes, such as `torch.int` and `torch.float32`, in the body of the dtype function is fully supported.
+Dtype functions are also expected to be fully tested.

 4. Re-run the `build_tools/update_abstract_interp_lib.sh` script to
    update the library.
 After this step happens, ideally everything